 In order to notice the things you previously ignored, you now have to ignore the things you previously noticed.
 You simply can’t pay attention to everything.

-At Rethink Speech, we prefer the term priming to ‘bias’ for the kind of phenomena we have been experiencing in these Experiencing Speech demonstrations (and go into a lot more in the member modules).
+At Rethink Speech, we prefer to use the term priming rather than ‘bias’ for the kind of phenomena we have been experiencing here.

 The purpose of this very brief intro is just to show you (if needed) that there is a bit more to Rethink Speech than just another series of demonstrations that you have a ‘biased’ brain that can ‘trick’ you in amazing ways.